-Early-flowering plants produce large blooms, seed umbels, and foliage on long stems, making Bouquet the preferred dill for cut flower use and pickling.
-Also an economical, fast-growing choice for baby leaf production.
+Early flowering plants produce large blooms, seed umbels, and foliage on long stems, making Bouquet the preferred dill for cut-flower use and pickling.
+Also an economical, fast-growing choice for baby-leaf production.
 Edible seeds, flowers, and greens flavor many foods.
 Popular addition to sauces, salads, and soup.
 Foliage known as dill weed. • Edible Flowers: The flowers are used to garnish potato salad, green salads, and pickles.
 When broken into florets, they can be mixed into a cheese spread or omelet.
-Organically grown.
+USDA Certified Organic.
 Avg.
 16,900 seeds/oz.
 Packet: 200 seeds.

 PLANT HEIGHT: Varies.

 HARVEST: Foliage may be harvested once the plants have become established right up to flowering.
 Harvest seed heads just as the seeds begin to turn a golden brown.
 Foliage and seeds can both be dried and stored for future use.
 Dry foliage in the dark to preserve flavor and color.

 SOIL REQUIREMENTS: Prefers a rich, light soil, but will grow in most soils.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.